-Associate degree programs in nutrition prepare students for entry-level work in health and wellness and for bachelor's degree-completion programs in nutrition.
-These associate degree programs include instruction in planning and applying healthy nutritional regimens, in addition to metabolism, food chemistry and weight management.
+Associate degree programs in nutrition include instruction in planning and applying healthy nutritional regimens, in addition to metabolism, food chemistry and weight management.
 Coursework is often available online.

-Most states require nutritionists to have a minimum of a bachelor's degree and to become certified or licensed by the state in which they work.
+Most states require nutritionists to have a bachelor's degree to become certified or licensed by the state in which they work.

 - Culinary studies